qkyo/MISRayTracingInUnity/README.md

  * Inherit and extend the parent class `Ray Tracing Manager` to implement a separate raytrace, including control of memory allocation, communication with shader, etc.

 ### Workflow
-Sort by time (newest to oldest)
+ * Sort by time.
-Expand for images.
+ * Expand the toggle for more images.

 **[New!]** HDR Environment map is included (Image-based multiple light source)
 <img src="RenderResultSet/HDR Enviornment map.png" width="600" alt="Nvidia Optix Denoiser">